MarkMenard/active_record_abstract_class/README.md

 Use
 ---

-Install the gem, then `include ActiveRecordAbstractClass` in any model you wish to make abstract.
+Install the gem `active_record_abstract_class`, then `include ActiveRecordAbstractClass` in any ActiveRecord model you wish to make abstract.
 Child classes are not abstract unless `ActiveRecordAbstractClass` is included in them as well.
+Calling `save` or `save!` on an instance of a model including `ActiveRecordAbstractClass` will raise an error.

 Purpose
 -------